Optimal Spread in Network Consensus Models: Quality of the approximation

-The greedy extension method discussed in this paper requires computation of the optimal and near optimal sets of cardinality $m$.
-Thus it is desirable that $m$ be very much smaller than $K$.
-However there is an inherent tradeoff with $\nu$ which we take to be a measure of the quality of the approximation.
-To gain some basic understanding of this tradeoff we will employ the elemental curvature of the rank function (see equation (\ref{E:rank})).
+A rough estimate of the complexity of the method follows from realizing that the collection $\mathbf{S} \in$ $\mathnormal{L}_{\nu,C}$, has at most $\binom{N}{m},\,$ $m$ element sets.
+To determine whether or not a particular set is near optimal, equation(\ref{E:lineq}) must be solved and this involves $O(N^{3})$ operations.
+Thus $\mathbf{S}$ is determined in $O(N^{m+3})$ operations.
+The greedy extension of an $m$ element to a $K$ element set involves $O((K-m)(N-m))=O(N^{2}))$ operations so that for the extension of every set in $\mathbf{S}$ we need $O(N^{m+2})$ operations.
+Overall then, the method requires $O(N^{m+3})$ operations.
+It is desirable therefore to make $m$ as small as possible for example with $m \ll K$.
+However the size of $m$ affects the accuracy.
+Taking $\nu$ to be a measure of the quality of the approximation, we want to know given $m$, what $\nu$ can be expected?
+Conversely given a desired quality $\nu$, what $m$ is required?
+We will employ the elemental curvature of the rank function (see equation (\ref{E:rank})).
 Elemental curvature was used by Wang, Moran, Wang, and Pan \cite{Wang} in their treatment of the problem of maximizing a monotone non-decreasing submodular function subject to a matroid constraint.
-Recall that the objective function $F$ is supermodular, monotone and non-increasing.
-Together with equation(\ref{E:rank}) these properties imply that $\rho$ is submodular, monotone and non-decreasing.
-We note that we can define $F(\emptyset)$ so that $\rho$ can be normalized.Thus we can assume without loss that $\rho(\emptyset)=0$.
+Recall from section \ref{S:submodcompare}, that $\rho$ is a submodular, monotone and non-decreasing set function that vanishes on the empty set.

 The elemental curvature of $\rho$ is defined over $\mathnormal{L}_{\nu,C}$ in terms of the marginal increase in the rank of a set when a single element is added to it.
-That is,
+First let $A$ be a set and $i \notin A$,